-- These are contracts that provide life and/or disability cover to members of a group (eg clients or employees of a specific company). - Typical benefits are: - life insurance (mostly lump sum, but including some children and spouse's annuities); - disability insurance (lump sum and income protection); - dread disease cover; - continuation of insurance option. - Factors affecting these risks and how they are managed: - Contracts are similar to individual insurance contracts but there is greater risk of correlation between claims on group schemes because the assured lives live in the same geographical location or work in the same industry; hence a higher degree of concentration risk exists. - The products are mostly simple designs with a one-year renewable term.
-In most cases the products are compulsory for all employees although it has become more common recently to provide members with a degree of choice when selecting risk benefits. - Underwriting on group business is much less stringent than for individual business as there is typically less scope for anti-selection.
+- These are contracts that provide life and/or disability cover to members of a group (eg clients or employees of a specific company). - Typical benefits are: - life insurance (mostly lump sum, but including some children and spouse's annuities); - disability insurance (lump sum and income protection); - dread disease cover; - · continuation of insurance option. - Factors affecting these risks and how they are managed: - Contracts are similar to individual insurance contracts but there is greater risk of correlation between claims on group schemes because the assured lives live in the same geographical location or work in the same industry; hence a higher degree of concentration risk exists. - Underwriting on group business is much less stringent than for individual business as there is typically less scope for anti-selection.
 The main reason for this is that participation in the group's insurance programmes is normally compulsory, and as a rule members have limited choice in the level of benefits.
-Where choice in benefits and levels is offered, this is accompanied by an increase in the level of underwriting to limit antiselection. - Groups are priced using standard mortality and morbidity tables plus an explicit AIDS loading.
-The price for an individual scheme is adjusted for the following risk factors: - o Region - o Salary structure - o Gender structure - o Industry - For large schemes (typically 200 or more members), a scheme's past experience is an important input in setting rates for the scheme.
+Where choice in benefits and levels is offered, this is accompanied by an increase in the level of underwriting to limit anti-selection. - Groups are priced using standard mortality and morbidity tables plus an explicit AIDS loading.
+The price for an individual scheme is adjusted for the following risk factors: - Region - Salary structure - · Gender structure - Industry - For large schemes (typically 200 or more members), a scheme's past experience is an important input in setting rates for the scheme.
 The larger the scheme, the more weight is given to the scheme's past experience. - Rate reviews take into account known trends such as worsening experience due to AIDS. - To manage the risk of anti-selection, there is an 'actively at work' clause, which requires members to be actively at work and attending to their normal duties for cover to take effect.
 This could be waived if the company takes over a scheme from another insurer for all existing members.
-In addition, a pre-existing clause may apply, which states that no disability benefit will be payable if a member knew about a disabling condition within a defined period before the cover commenced and the event takes place within a defined period after cover has commenced. - There is a standard reinsurance treaty in place covering group business. - Lump sum benefits in excess of R5 million and disability income benefits above R50 000 per month are reinsured. - There are some facultative arrangements in place on some schemes where a special structure is required, for example a very high free cover limit or high benefit levels. - In addition, there are catastrophe treaties in place.
+In addition, a pre-existing clause may apply, which states that no disability benefit will be payable if a member knew about a disabling condition within a defined period before the cover commenced and the event takes place within a defined period after cover has commenced. - There is a standard reinsurance treaty in place covering group business. - Lump sum benefits in excess of R5 million and disability income benefits above R50 000 per month are reinsured. - There are some facultative arrangements in place on some schemes where a special structure is required, for example a very high free cover limit or high benefit levels.

+• In addition, there are catastrophe treaties in place.
 Such a treaty is particularly important for group risk business as there are considerably more concentrations of risks compared to individual business.

-The table below shows the concentration of group schemes by scheme size (as determined by the number of lives
+The table below shows the concentration of group schemes by scheme size (as determined by the number of lives covered).

-Lives covered by scheme 2016 2015
+Lives covered by scheme 2017 2016

-0-1 000 7 650 7 232
+0 - 1 000 7 792 7 650

-1 001 - 5 000 252 373
+1 001 - 5 000 225 252

->5 000 88 177
+>5 000 96 88